clvrv/GNM/LNDW-general/README.md

 </div>

 ### Setup Superconducting Train
-Two tables are placed at the height of the third column, centered in the room, and covered with light velvet.
+Two tables are placed at the height of the third column, centered in the room, and covered with light blue velvet.
 The velvet may need to be secured to the table with tape to prevent slipping. **_Caution: Do not block the emergency exit doors to the courtyard or the two doors leading to the hallway.
 These are escape routes!_**

-On the tables, the large magnetic levitation track is placed with the plexiglass sheet in front of it, facing the audience.
-In front of the table, a red and white chain is set up to keep the audience at a safe distance from the liquid nitrogen, camera, and cables.
-Behind the large track, the small superconducting magnetic track is placed along with its padded box.
-Superconductors are very brittle and expensive, and if they fall on the table or floor, they could break.
-Therefore, when using the small track, it should always be done over the padded box.

 <div style="display: flex; justify-content: center;">
   <img src="https://github.com/user-attachments/assets/ff3c3d4f-474d-4cf3-b364-70b5d7ae9271" alt="Setup Train" style="width: 49%; height: auto; margin-right: 10px;">